terrytay/tp/docs/DeveloperGuide.md

 will be added to the output list.
     - Pros : Data is categorised base on attributes
     - Cons : More memory is required as more data structures are used.
 Since methods invoked during the search are also linear, time taken to complete the search will be longer if more data are present.
+Harder to implement.

+Therefore, the first alternative is chosen, as it is easier to implement and lesser memory is used while conducting the search.

 ##  Product Scope
 ### Target user profile
  Our target users are mainly NUS students.
+Albeit, professors

 ### Value proposition
  {Describe the value proposition: what problem does it solve?}